What is a surfboard leash?

 Key Pocket

-Some surfboard leashes have a key pocket in the velcro par of the leash that comes around your ankle.
+Some surfboard leashes have a key pocket in the velcro part that comes around your ankle.
 If you need it check if it is big enough for your keys.
 The pocket can be to small for some car keys.
-Then again, having a big car key in your leash is not very comfortable and can also be the cause for the leash to release from you ankle.
+Then again, having a big car key tied around your ankle is not very comfortable and can also be the cause for the leash to release from you ankle.

 I’m in the process of buying a super fish surf board with a swallow tail and am still learnin.
 Do I need a tailpad on this type of board or should i just wax it and take it out. please send me an email bak. thanks